riniagrawal252/E-commerce-website-Shop-Flowers/README.md

 Features
 Dynamic Navbar: A responsive navigation bar with menu highlighting based on the current page.

 User Authentication: Login and logout functionality with user data stored in localStorage.

 Shopping Categories: Browse items under categories like Flowers, Cake, and Plants.

 Shopping Cart: Add items to the cart and see a dynamic cart count in the navbar.

 Responsive Design: Works seamlessly across devices.

 Screenshots

 Tech Stack
 Frontend: React, React Router

 State Management: React Context API

 Styling: CSS

 Assets: Custom logos and icons
-Installation
-Follow these steps to run the project locally:

 Usage